Course Credits and Classification

 Students may request a Medical Withdrawal when a student’s physical or psychological condition significantly impairs his or her ability to function successfully or safely as a student, and that condition prevents a student from completing the semester.
 It is expected that the time a student takes away from the college will be used for treatment and recovery.
 This is a voluntary process initiated by the student, involving withdrawal from all classes for the term, with a protocol in place for reentry.

-In order to both obtain a Medical Withdrawal and to return to student status, a student must apply to the vice president of Student Affairs and Athletics.
+In order to both obtain a Medical Withdrawal and to return to student status, a student must apply to the vice president of Student Affairs.
 The withdrawal can be granted only with proper medical documentation.
-Likewise, suitable medical documentation must accompany the student’s request to the vice president of Student Affairs and Athletics to resume enrollment.
-The request for medical withdrawal and subsequent enrollment must be presented by vice president of Students Affairs and Athletics to the Academic Standing Committee for approval.
+Likewise, suitable medical documentation must accompany the student’s request to the vice president of Student Affairs to resume enrollment.
+The request for medical withdrawal and subsequent enrollment must be presented by vice president of Students Affairs to the Academic Standing Committee for approval.
 Students who are granted permission to withdraw for medical reasons will receive grades of “WM” indicating withdrawal for the semester.
 Withdrawals are not retroactive—the application must be completed and approved before the end of the relevant semester.
 Refer to the refund policy in College Costs section for more information.

 Optional Grading System